 - Bo Crowder takes this role in Season 1 of Justified following his release, with the rest of the show being about his attempt to rebuild his criminal empire.
 Season 2 has Big Bad Mags Bennett and her Starscream son, Dickie, alternate the role.
 Season 3 has Robert Quarles.
 Season 4 sees Nicky Augustine take the role on behalf of Theo Tonin, and Season 5 gives the role to Daryl Crowe Jr.

 - Star Trek: Enterprise had Commander Dolim in Season 3.
 He was the Xindi-Reptilian leader who had the most influence regarding the events of the plot, and was most devoted to the Sphere Builders.
-While the Sphere Builders served as the Big Bad (or possibly the Bigger Bad), Dolim did most of the in-the-trenches work.
+While the Sphere Builders served as the Big Bad (or possibly the Greater Scope Villain), Dolim did most of the in-the-trenches work.

 - The Cigarette-Smoking Man and the Bounty Hunter from The X-Files.
 While they're technically just agents of the Syndicate, they're the villains Mulder and Scully face the most and provide roles their bosses can't really fill.
 The Cigarette-Smoking Man provides hints about the extent of the conspiracy, is constantly manipulating the situation, and gives a face to the villainous force behind the plot.
 Meanwhile the Bounty Hunter serves as a physical archenemy for Mulder and Scully to contrast with CSM's role as a mental enemy.